LeMagicKonch/BlueTeamOps/Certified Cyber Defender/Readme.md

 We can now find the logs we want to look at, change the extension to evtx and open in evtx viewer!

+### **Finding RDP Connection**

+To find the IP address of the suspicious RDP connection we will use the *Windows-TerminalServices-LocalSessionManager-Operational*